jamestomasino/blog.tomasino.org/content/post/liking-superhero-movies.md

 Kick-Ass, more X-Men.
 But that 2008 date started the transition point.

 Because also in 2008 is Iron Man, notable for being the start of the Marvel Cinematic Universe.
-We see in post-credit scene a hint of things to come in mentioning the Avengers Initiative.
-We see in post-credit scene a hint of things to come in mentioning the Avengers Initiative.
-We see in post-credit scene a hint of things to come in mentioning the Avengers Initiative.
 We see in a post-credit scene a hint of things to come in mentioning the Avengers Initiative.
 While the next several films will still be stand-alone origin stories for various superheroes, comic audiences familiar with Modern Age comics know what Marvel is building, and they begin to show their support for it.

 For the first time on screen we see a hint of the macro-storyline, a film of films, a storyline that embraces multiple storylines like we've known in print